emqx/cloud-docs/en_US/connect_to_deployments/home_assistant.md

 # Connect with Home Assistant

 In recent years, as people's demand for home security, convenience, comfort and artistry has increased, home automation has become more and more popular.
 [Home Assistant](https://www.home-assistant.io/), a popular open-source home automation platform, provides a secure and convenient central control system.
-In this article, we will introduce you how to use EMQX Cloud MQTT Broker to connect with Home Assistant.
+In this article, we will introduce you how to use EMQX Platform MQTT Broker to connect with Home Assistant.

 ## Prerequisites

 ### Get MQTT Broker

 You can use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
-This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+This service was created based on the [EMQX Platform](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:

 - Broker: **broker.emqx.io**
 - MQTT Port: **1883**